mollywilliams/grace-notes.github.io/_topics/darkness-of-the-soul.md

 In another example, the Greeks had an expression for changing one’s thoughts, METANOIA, the “changing of the mind.”
 This word was translated “repentance” in the King James Version, and the word “repent” 17th Century England meant “to rethink” or to change one’s mind about something.
 The change in idiom in modern times has resulted in a lot of confusion about repentance; but repentance is simply changing one’s mind, reversing previous thinking.

-[Verse 17] (https://www.biblegateway.com/passage/?search=Eph.+4%3A17) reads, then, “This is say, therefore, and make a solemn warning in the Lord that your manner of life is not to be as the Gentiles manner of life, in the emptiness of the mentality of the soul.”
+[Verse 17] (https://www.biblegateway.com/passage/?search=Eph.+4%3A17) reads, then, “_This is say, therefore, and make a solemn warning in the Lord that your manner of life is not to be as the Gentiles manner of life, in the emptiness of the mentality of the soul._”

 _*[Ephesians 4:18] (https://www.biblegateway.com/passage/?search=Eph.+4%3A18)*_
 --------------

 * _*Having the understanding darkened, being alienated from the life of God through the ignorance that is in them, because of the blindness of their heart;*_

-“_Understanding_” is DIANOIA, the activity of thinking in the soul.
+“_*Understanding*_” is DIANOIA, the activity of thinking in the soul.

 READ [Isa.
 55:7-9] (https://www.biblegateway.com/passage/?search=Isa.+55%3A7-9), “_My thoughts are not your thoughts, says the Lord …_”